Investigate a file associated with a Microsoft Defender ATP alert

 Welcome to Microsoft Defender for Endpoint, the new name for Microsoft Defender Advanced Threat Protection.
 Read more about this and other updates here.
 We'll be updating names in products and in the docs in the near future.

 Some information relates to prereleased product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.

 Want to experience Microsoft Defender ATP?
 Sign up for a free trial.

 Investigate the details of a file associated with a specific alert, behavior, or event to help determine if the file exhibits malicious activities, identify the attack motivation, and understand the potential scope of the breach.

 There are many ways to access the detailed profile page of a specific file.
-For example, you can use the search feature, click on a link from the Alert process tree, Incident graph, Artifact timeline, or select an event listed in the Machine timeline.
+For example, you can use the search feature, click on a link from the Alert process tree, Incident graph, Artifact timeline, or select an event listed in the Device timeline.

 Once on the detailed profile page, you can switch between the new and old page layouts by toggling new File page.
 The rest of this article describes the newer page layout.

 You can get information from the following sections in the file view: